Cpt-JackL/Honey-Port/ReadMe.txt

 We call ports from 22900 to 23000 excluding 22953 the honey ports.
 This is why the application is called honey port.

-A half-open TCP port scanner will respond that all ports from 22900 to 23000 are open, but without knowing what service you are running.
-Once the attacker try to connect to one of the honey ports, they will be ban immediately from the server.
-It is unlikely they will find your SSH port that is listening on 22953.
+A half-open TCP port scanner will respond that all ports from 22900 to 23000 are open, but without knowing what kind service you are running.
+Once the attacker trying to connect to one of the honey ports, they will be ban immediately from the server.
+It is unlikely they will find your SSH port that is running on port 22953.

 A full-open TCP port scanner is likely detect first one or maybe few other open ports and then completely banned from the server.

-However, you must set up this application correctly, especially BanCmd and UnbanCmd.
+However, you must set up this application correctly, especially BanCmd and UnbanCmd to ban offender's IP address.
 Wrong configuration may result serious problem on your server.

+An example of Nmap scan output with this application running can be found at the end of this file.

 Main Achievement: Reduce SSH/RDP attack on a server by creating honey ports to deflect hacking attempt.